 As many of my readers know, I am not a fan of the ubiquitous usage of both bioidentical and synthetic glucocorticoids (GC) in medicine.
 Once used only in the most severe cases, some form of GC therapy awaits virtually all patients in a hospital (regardless of condition), and doctors are now increasingly relying on those drugs for outpatient/chronic conditions too.
 Medicine seems to have finally learned the lesson that inflammation is bad, in any amount, however it is reaching for the wrong “tool” to treat it.
 Multiple studies have demonstrated that GC therapy is ineffective in sepsis (the leading cause of death in hospitalized patients), yet GC are still part of the official protocol for treating sepsis.
 This (ab)use of GC therapy reached truly catastrophic proportions during the COVID-19 pandemic, where they were considered “standard of care” for all COVID-19 hospitalized patients precisely due to the mistaken belief that they help with issues such as the cytokine storm and multi-organ failure these patients sometimes succumb to.
-The absurdity of GC usage for COVID-19 becomes even maddening when one considers the immunosuppressive effects of GC in the context of using them to “treat” a viral infection.
-Medicine will likely exclaim in defense: “BUT, BUT, BUT…what about the inflammation that GC actually treat!?!?”.
+The absurdity of GC usage for COVID-19 should have been obvious considering the immunosuppressive effects of GC in the context of using them to “treat” a viral infection.
+But, what about the inflammation that GC actually treat?
 Well, a few months ago I posted a study demonstrating that chronic GC usage ensures an increased inflammatory response in the long run due to upregulating the expression of the prostaglandin-producing COX enzyme.

 “…Results: There was a significant increase in glucose (from 92±4 to 116±6 mg/dl), insulin (from 4.5±0.7 to 5.3±0.8 mU/ml) and FFA concentrations (from 0.38±0.1 to 0.80±0.15mM) following the administration of hydrocortisone compared to placebo treatment.
 While NFκB binding and the mRNA expression of MyD88, TRIF, chemokines and chemokine receptors were suppressed significantly in MNC, there was a paradoxical increase in the mRNA expression of TLR 2, 5 and 9 and HMG-B1 was increased by 103±24%, 107±19%, 56±13% and 58±12% above the baseline, respectively in the MNC.
 Plasma concentrations of HMG-B1 and MMP-9 increased by 37±12% and 125±22%, respectively, while TNF-α concentrations fell by 27±9%.
 Conclusion: While this high dose of hydrocortisone exerts a powerful anti-inflammatory effect, it also exerts certain proinflammatory effects mainly on TLRs expression.
 The known pro-inflammatory effects of glucose and FFAs may have contributed to these effects.
 These paradoxical pro-inflammatory effects may account for the inability of these drugs to show benefit in clinical trials of septicemia and other severe pro-inflammatory states and might contribute to some of the side effects of corticosteroids use.”